yamerooo123/ResearchNBugBountyEncyclopedia/Researches/Pymol/Findings.md

 1. RCE through the Run Script function

+<h3>Description</h3>

+This vulnerability should be described as design limitation as the fucntion is work as it intended.
+However, this issue has raise the same vulnerability suggested in CVE-2019–9193 and CVE-2023-28311.

 <h1>Details</h1>

 The software implements serveral dangerous Python functions without input sanitization.
 For instance, a file with PYM file extension is treated the same as a Python, allowing the attackers to insert a malicious PYM file with reverse shell payload.
 This could potentially lead to RCE.